dsidlo/mcp-neo4j-semantic-memory/README.md

 Plans to add...
 - specifying a Neo4j database (neo4j-enterprise),
 - automated semantic analysis to create associations between memories automatically, to allow for appropriate associations through natural language.

+The idea is to add additional semantic relationships between mcp-memories so that searches for appropriate memories gather appropriate data based on the user, or LLM's language.

+---

 A knowledge graph memory implementation for Claude AI using Neo4j and the Model Context Protocol (MCP).